sbb-design-systems/lyne-components/src/components/sbb-dialog/readme.md

  `action-group` slot.

 ## Usage

-In order to show a modal you need to call the `open(event?: PointerEvent)` method on the `<sbb-dialog>` component:
+In order to show a modal, you need to call the `open(event?: PointerEvent)` method on the `<sbb-dialog>` component:

 ```html